ray-project/ray/doc/source/using-ray-on-a-large-cluster.md

 ssh -A ubuntu@<head-node-public-ip>
 ```

-### Configuring EC2 instances to increase the number of allowed Redis clients.
+### Configuring EC2 instances to increase the number of allowed Redis clients

 This section can be ignored unless you run into problems with the maximum
 number of Redis clients.